Gmina Ruja

 Gmina Ruja is a rural gmina (administrative district) in Legnica County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the village of Ruja, which lies approximately 18 km east of Legnica, and 45 km west of the regional capital Wrocław.

-The gmina covers an area of 73.37 km2, and as of 2019 its total population is 2,639.
+The gmina covers an area of 73.37 km2, and as of 2019 its total population was 2,639.

 Neighbouring gminas

 Gmina Ruja is bordered by the gminas of Kunice, Legnickie Pole, Malczyce, Prochowice and Wądroże Wielkie.

 Villages

 The gmina contains the villages of Dzierżkowice, Janowice, Komorniki, Lasowice, Polanka, Rogoźnik, Ruja, Strzałkowice, Tyniec Legnicki, Usza and Wągrodno.